lockettnb/teensy_makefile/doc/teensy_makefile.md

 You should be able to try this out by typing "make".
 It will compile a little cpp program (main.cpp) that is conveniently provided.
 Notice the "-DUSING_MAKEFILE" option.
-The cpp program using this if see if you are using a makefile.
+The cpp program can use this to conditionally compile for the IDE or standalone environments.

 Project Makefile
 ----------------
+I turned on verbose output with the Arduino IDE and compared that to the Teenyduino Makefile.
 This is where life got a little confusing.
-I turned on verbose output with the Arduino IDE and compared that to the Teenyduino Makefile.
-There were lot of different flags used during the compile.
+There are a lot of different flags used during the compile.
 Time to investigate.

 In the ~/opt/arduino-1.8.8/hardware/teensy/avr directory the boards.txt has options for the build process listed.